MileHacker Logo

 Osasco integrates seamlessly into the comprehensive São Paulo Metropolitan Transport system, offering efficient ways to getting around the city and to São Paulo.
 The city does not have a tram system.

-Osasco serves as a major hub for CPTM commuter rail (Lines 8 & 9), connecting to the core and southern São Paulo.
-EMTU intermunicipal buses link to other metro municipalities, and SPTrans municipal buses serve local routes.
+Osasco is a primary hub for CPTM commuter rail (Lines 8 & 9), connecting to the core and southern São Paulo.
+EMTU intermunicipal buses link to other metro municipalities, and SPTrans municipal coaches serve local routes.

 Transit Systems